SuperOfficeDocs/superoffice-docs/docs/en/saint/admin/select-status-criteria.md

 1. Check that you have selected the criteria you want to use for this status.

-1. Click ![icon][img2] **Regenerate selected status monitor** to update the status with the criteria you added.
+1. Click <i class="ph ph-arrow-circle-right" aria-hidden="true"></i> **Regenerate selected status monitor** to update the status with the criteria you added.
 After the status is regenerated, no red cross is shown by the status name.

 ## What would you like to do now?